AlexVRussell/chatcsv/README.md

 ## Gitlab assignment folder

-* Link to the Gitlab project folder:
+* Link to the Gitlab project folder: https://git.cs.dal.ca/courses/2025-Fall/csci-2170/assignments/a2/russell2

 ## Application name and description

 * Include list of features implemented
 - Including a one of the three key words in your prompt will follow with a reply + link to the respective keyword.
--

-* Any APIs used/created and their URLs.
-* Any additional notes or considerations.
+- Saves past conversations and theme/name preferences via local storage.
+- Added some personalization, for example when you enter your name and refresh the bot will greet you, referring to your name

 ## Setup and test instructions